 Nursing Transfer Applicants

-The Nursing Program accepts a limited number of Transfer students into the program each year.
-Below outlines the process for admission to the Nursing Program.
+The nursing program accepts a limited number of transfer students into the program each year.
+Below outlines the process for admission.

 About the Nursing Program

 The Nursing Program at Westfield State is a 4 year, full-time Nursing Program.
-Students transferring into the Nursing Program should expect that it will take the full four years in order to complete the Nursing Program at Westfield (regardless of the number of credits previously attained).
+Students transferring into the Nursing Program should expect that it will take a minimum of three years in order to complete the Nursing Program at Westfield (regardless of the number of credits previously attained).

 All courses for the Nursing Program are offered during the day, Monday through Friday, on campus; there are no evening or weekend courses offered.
 Clinical rotations mostly occur during the week, but there may be weekend and evenings placements made.
 Students are not able to request placements; all clinical placements are assigned by the Nursing Department.